giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ![](./site-to-site-vpn.png)

+Cluster can be accessed by connecting to Giant Swarm VPN server which establishes secure connection with jump host of the cluster.
-Giant Swarm uses two different VPN providers in order to bring best and fastest support possible.
+We use two different VPN providers in order to bring best and fastest support possible.

 ***Cloud Provider Access***

 At the current stage internal Giant Swarm operator components responsible for managing clusters lifecycle at Customer's Cloud Provider are granted the admin rights by the customer to the given API.
 This point is under discussion and might be limited in the near future to limited permissions allowing management of the clusters only.

 The operator secret used for authentication with Cloud Provider is stored in Kubernetes API.